Demos & installations

 Installations technical requirements will be specified with the organisers and the authors can request assistance for setup.

 Extended abstract will appear in the Proceedings of NordiCHI 2020, which will be published in the ACM Digital Library.
 Images and video materials will be published as source material in the ACM Digital Library.
-Authors of accepted work must present at the NordiCHI 2020 Conference, and register for the conference for at least one day.
+Authors of accepted work must present at the NordiCHI 2020 Conference, and register for the conference.

 We hope you will join us in Tallinn in October 2020!